MDBijman/raei-engine/README.md

 # VulkanTriangle

-This is a derivative of Sascha Willems Vulkan repository.
+This is a derivative of [Sacha Willems Vulkan repository](https://github.com/SaschaWillems/Vulkan).
 I recommend checking out his work.

 Some Notes: